-Being emotionally strong is a valuable trait to have in life.
+Emotional strength is a valuable trait in life.
 It allows you to face challenges, overcome obstacles, and cope with difficult situations without becoming overwhelmed.
-Emotional strength is not something you are born with, but rather, it is a skill you can develop over time.
-Here, we will discuss some practical ways to become emotionally strong.
+Emotional strength is not something you are born with; rather, it is a skill you can develop over time.
+Here, we will discuss some practical ways to become emotionally intense.

 19 Ways to Become Emotionally Strong